I happened upon:

 The snippet from a Reddit thread above about Marjorie Greene's Twitter account being suspended over Covid misinformation posts, which prompted me to make this entry, is ironically itself a reminder why you can't even rely on the conduits of discussion on these matters to take place.
 If you visit the thread now, you'll find that it has been locked by the moderators.

-So yeah, if you want greater resiliance against censorship, and certainly more direct control, you need to get back to blogging and web hosting.
+So yeah, if you want greater resilience against censorship, and certainly more direct control, you need to get back to blogging and web hosting.

 By Dave for Personal Blog.